Dima579/Team-Role-Test-Project/README.md

 Greetings, thank you for viewing my project!

-This project is still under-development and requires the following before it can be deployed as a live project:
-- intergration of proper conditional/error handling
-- styling adustments
-- front-end scripts cleaning and re-structuring
+This project is now feature complete and won't recieve any more updates.

 This is a team role test where the user's can find out which traits they have the most when working in a team, it's a full-stack project that utilises CREATE, READ and DELETE methods and uses the following stack:
 - HTML